Thanatisia/SharedSpace/Docs/Software/Video Downloader/yt-dlp/README.md

             + --skip-download : To get only subtitles
         - Video Format Options
             + -F | --list-formats : List all available video/audio encoding format codes
+        - Workarounds
+            + --legacy-server-connect : Explicitly allow HTTPS connection to servers that do not support RFC 5746 secure renegotiations.
+Only do this if downloads errors out (i.e. with a 'Forbidden' scenario)

 ### Snippets and Examples
 - Download specific video/audio encoding format(s)